webplatform/docs/apis/xhr/XMLHttpRequest/index.md

 Same-origin requests are subject to the browser's same-origin policy: http://en.wikipedia.org/wiki/Same_origin_policy  This basically says that an XMLHttpRequest instance can make a request to a resource that lives on the same origin as the calling page.

 Requests that go across origins (for example, a request from originA.com to originB.com) can also be made.
 But in order for them to work, the destination server must support Cross-Origin Resource Sharing (CORS,  http://www.w3.org/TR/cors/).
 These are a set of headers included in the response that indicate how a resource can be accessed across domains.
+|Notes=JQuery's $.ajax() method can be used to make both regular XHR and CORS requests.
+A few notes about JQuery's implementation:

+JQuery's CORS implementation doesn't support IE's XDomainRequest object.
+But there are JQuery plugins that enable this.
+See http://bugs.jquery.com/ticket/8283 for details.
+The $.support.cors boolean will be set to true if the browser supports CORS (This returns false in IE, see bullet above).
+This can be a quick way to check for CORS support.

+Other frameworks also abstracts away using XMLHTTPRequests.
+Some offer more than a wrapper around XHR.
+For example, in Meteor's Meteor.http.call, or Node.js it allows this to be called through the API.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification